What we do

 Toa Rīpeka Whero

 Volcanoes produce many hazards.
 Learn what to do before, during and after a volcanic eruption to minimise risk to you and your family.

-For general readiness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household should take precautions and plan for and practice what to do if a volcanic eruption occurs.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do if a volcanic eruption occurs.